Skip advert

 BMW 330e EV range should cover most commutes, while its clever hybrid mode is efficient the rest of the time

-Depending on the trim and whether rear or four-wheel-drive is fitted, the 330e saloon is capable of between 36 and 38 miles of pure-electric driving, and a claimed fuel economy of 188.3-217.3mpg.
-Significantly, the emissions figure qualifies the car for a low Benefit-in-Kind (BiK) rating, potentially cutting a serious amount from your tax bill.
-Both the BMW 320d and 330i fall into the upper bandings of the company-car tax brackets by comparison.
+Depending on the trim, the 330e saloon is capable of between 62 and 63 miles of pure-electric driving, which is a big improvement on the pre-facelift BMW 330e.
+This results in an official efficiency figure well north of 300mpg.
+Significantly, the emissions figure qualifies the car for a low Benefit-in-Kind (BiK) rating, potentially cutting a serious amount from your tax bill if you’re liable for paying BiK.
+The now-discontinued BMW 320d and the mild-hybrid 320i fall into the upper bandings of the company-car tax brackets by comparison.

-While it’s debatable whether most owners will achieve triple-digit fuel economy figures – very much depending on their driving style and how often they charge its batteries – the 330e’s CO2 emissions will remain fixed for the life of the vehicle, so it should always be cheap to tax.
+While it’s debatable whether most owners will achieve triple-digit fuel economy figures – very much depending on their driving style and how often they charge its batteries – the 330e’s CO2 emissions will remain fixed for the life of the vehicle, so it should always be affordable to tax.
 Short to medium journeys suit the 330e best, so long-distance motorway drivers may still find a diesel cheaper to run.
-With the petrol engine fired up, we found that both versions of the 330e are capable of around 40-45mpg on longer drives.
+With the petrol engine fired up, we found the 330e capable of around 40-45mpg on longer drives.

 Advertisement - Article continues below